Gana Misra

 When Transparency Became the Ultimate Power Move

 Last month, a Fortune 500 CEO did something that would have been unthinkable just five years ago.
 During an earnings call, she voluntarily disclosed that her company had made a significant strategic mistake, detailed exactly what went wrong, and outlined their recovery plan.
 The stock price?
 It went up 7% that day.
-Welcome to the new corporate reality, where radical honesty isn't just refreshing—it's profitable.
-And behind many of these transparency triumphs stands a relatively new executive: the Chief Disclosure Officer.
+Behind many of these proactive disclosure strategies stands a relatively new executive: the Chief Disclosure Officer.

 What Exactly Is a Chief Disclosure Officer?